apache/mynewt-site/docs/os/modules/hal/hal.md

 can build your project and ensure that there are no unresolved hal_xxx externals.

+### HAL Architecture

+Visit the [HAL architecture](./hal_architecture.md) page to get a understanding of our current hal and its evolution.

 ###Implementing HAL Interfaces

 It might be that a specific HAL interface is not supported on your MCU or